-Australia Braces As 'Frighteningly Quick' Bushfires Advance Toward Sydney
+Australians Brace For Flames As 'Frighteningly Quick' Bushfires Advance Toward Sydney

 toggle caption

-A view of fire damage on Friday in Sarsfield, Australia, east of Melbourne.
+A view of fire damage on Friday in Sarsfield, east of Melbourne.
 Thousands of people have been stranded in the remote coastal town following fires across East Gippsland.

 Darrian Traynor/Getty Images